The Melbourne Cup

 2010

-A French-trained horse named Americain wins the 150th running of the Melbourne Cup
+A horse trained in France, named Americain, wins the 150th running of the Melbourne Cup.

 Recent Melbourne Cup Races